 After signing with the team, Anderson posted eye-popping numbers in 2015.
 Then, finally, a breakthrough came for Nick Anderson.

 Big league scouts took notice of his blazing fastball.
-And, after speaking with Anderson’s probation officer, the Minnesota Twins made the first move – signing the 25-year-old to a minor league deal.
+And, after speaking with Anderson’s probation officer, the Minnesota Twins made the first move – signing the 25-year-old to a minor league deal as an undrafted free agent.

 From there, he worked his way up through the system before the Twins shipped him to Miami prior to the 2019 season.